mlabs-haskell/plutus-specification-language/families/HKD.md

 ~~~
 -->

-The new HKD representation of the transaction family and DApp types in Haskell is
+The new HKD representation of the transaction family and DApp types in Haskell is wordier than it used to be, because
+we need to declare two new ADTs for inputs and outputs of every script:

 ~~~ {.haskell}
 data ExchangeDApp = Oracle Natural | CentralExchange